-The first of our top 10 red lipstick tips is don’t play up your eyes and your mouth at the same time.
+The first tip is don’t play up your eyes and your mouth at the same time.
 If you’re going to wear red lipstick, go light on the makeup.
-If you want to accentuate your eyes, go for a lighter shade on the lips.
-If you really want to do both, perhaps wait until October 31.
+If you want to accentuate your face with more than just mascara and foundation.
+And if you really want to do both, perhaps wait until October 31

 If you’re not certain how many lips have tested the tester lipstick before you, test it on your fingertips, because your fingertips are a far closer match to your lips than the back of your hand.
 Then simply hold your newly adorned fingertip, tip up, against your cheek to see how well the lipstick matches your skin colour.
 A tip: for all those Austin Powers fans, if you use your pinky finger to do this it makes for a hilarious Dr. Evil impersonation.

 Avoiding the classic red-toothed smile.
 Immediately after you’ve applied your lipstick, discretely place your index finger in your mouth, gently close your lips around it, then pull it out.
 The excess lipstick will come off on your finger rather than your teeth.
 Be absolutely sure not to do this whilst looking in the direction of any male in the room as it tends to have unintended consequences.

 To avoid leaving lipstick on your glass, simply lick your lips before taking a sip.
 Once again, be discrete, but if there happens to be a hot guy across the other side of the bar, well … use your own discretion.

 The older you are, the creamier your lips should look.
 Unfortunately, our lips thin as we … mature.
 So if you are past your second 18th birthday (or simply weren’t near the front of the line when lips were handed out) avoid matte and gloss and stick with a creamier lipstick.
 One other tip for thin lips: dark lipstick shades are evil – avoid at all costs.